 These are monogamous birds that form pair bonds after soaring courtship flights.
 Both adults work together to build a huge, bulky nest of branches and twigs, and the same nest may be reused for many years.
 Some pairs will build multiple nests in close proximity to one another, but only one nest is used for raising chicks.
 The nests are generally 50-150 feet above the ground, positioned on a rocky outcropping or at the top of a mature tree.

-The eggs are pale greenish-white.
-There are 1-3 eggs laid in each brood, though it is rare but not unheard of for more than one chick to survive.
-Incubation lasts 40-45 days, and after the altricial eaglets hatch, both parents continue to care for the young birds for 10-12 weeks until they are able to leave and hunt on their own.
+Steller's sea-eagle eggs are pale greenish-white.
+There are 1-3 eggs laid in each brood, though it is rare (but not unheard of) for more than one chick to survive.
+Incubation lasts 40-45 days, and after the baby eaglets hatch, both parents continue to care for the young birds for 10-12 weeks until they are able to leave and hunt on their own.
 Only one brood is raised each year.